brorfred/code_ocean/README.md

 # Absolute Temperature — Reproducible Code Capsule

-This capsule reproduces all manuscript figures for the study on how rising sea-surface temperatures affect the biological accessibility of cooler ocean regions via ocean connectivity.
+This capsule reproduces data processing and figure generation presented by the manuscript Extreme temperatures, __Connectivity, and Phytoplankton Resilience in a Warming Ocean__.

 ---

-## Reproducing the figures
+## Running the analysis and reproducing the figures

 Click **Reproducible Run** at the top of this capsule.
 All six manuscript figures will be written to the **Results** panel (usually within 10–15